freesers/AppStudioProject/PROCESS.md

 Almost finished with work for user registration.
 Uses FireBase Auth, for registration and login.
 Handles most cases (wrong password, same email etc. Decided that if you chose to create a new house, you become the administrator.
 App warns you about that.
 Basic registration screen:
 ![](doc/RegistrationScreen14jan.png)

+# Day 7
+I completed the registration procces, users can now register, select or create house, login, logout and stay logged in.
+One problem when you restart the app but are logged in: loggout unwind segue doesn't work because the loginViewController is not loaded.
+Couldn't figure it out and no TA available.
+Will try to sync users and houses with the server tommorow